apuyou/apollo-server-nextjs/README.md

+## This package is not maintained anymore

+Please have a look at the integration available on the Apollo Server integrations community GitHub organization: https://github.com/apollo-server-integrations/apollo-server-integration-next

+It supports additional features such as:
+- Next.js app router
+- Typescript

+Existing users should be able to migrate by replacing the import in their Apollo handler.

+---

 This is an unofficial Next.js 12 integration for Apollo Server 4. **It is early work and has not been extensively tested in production.**

 If you are using **Apollo Server 3**, please see [notes below](#apollo-server-3).